Martha's Rule: Development of Martha's Rule

-In The Guardian Mills wrote that she and Martha's father, Paul Laity, had raised concerns about Martha's deterioration, but their opinions were ignored or dismissed by the consultants and junior doctors on Rays of Sunshine Ward at KCH.
+In The Guardian Mills wrote that she and Martha's father, Paul Laity, had raised concerns about Martha's deterioration, but their opinions were ignored or dismissed by the consultants and resident doctors on Rays of Sunshine Ward at KCH.
 She recounted that Martha developed severe sepsis six days before she died, one symptom of which was that she bled copiously from the tubes in her arms and stomach.
 Despite this, the liver team kept her on the ward.
-Mills expressly voiced her fear that Martha would die of septic shock over the bank holiday weekend, when the consultants 'weren't around'.
+Mills expressly voiced her fear that Martha would die of septic shock over the bank holiday weekend, when the ward consultants 'weren't around'.
 Mills and Laity were never told Martha had sepsis, and other symptoms were kept from them and left untreated.
 In attempting to explain the resistance to involving PICU in Martha's care, independent investigators commissioned by KCH said that it was 'ingrained in the culture' of the paediatric liver consultants that inviting an ICU doctor to look at Martha would have been 'a sign of weakness'.
 Martha developed a rash which was misdiagnosed, but when Mills raised a concern, she was told to 'trust the doctors'.
 The liver team failed to observe hospital protocol and take into account Mills's anxiety about her daughter.
 The failings of the KCH liver consultant responsible for Martha's treatment on the day of her rapid deterioration were, according to a medical tribunal in June 2025, 'particularly grave' and amounted to 'gross negligence'.
-His preference was for keeping Martha on the ward, not moving her to ICU.
+He was 'categorical' that Martha should be kept on the ward, not moved to ICU.
 The consultant received no sanction.
+According to the former health minister James Bethell speaking on the Today programme, this absence of sanction despite gross negligence was 'very unusual these days...it's the old boys' network approach.'
 Henrietta Hughes, the Patient Safety Commissioner, has written that the 'tragic death of Martha is a clear example of epistemic injustice, where the views and voices of patients are not heard and acted on.
 The information and insights from Martha's parents were not believed, were undervalued, or were not understood – but it is not an isolated case.'